hairizuanbinnoorazman/blog/content/posts/20220227_devopsInterviewQuestions.md

 - SLA - service level agreement
 - MTBF - Mean time between failures
 - MTTR - Mean time to recovery or repair or respond (they all mean different things)
+- RTO - Recovery Time Objective.
+Max amount of time since downtime allowed for services to recover to working order
+- RPO - Recovery Point Objective.
+Max amount of time for which data is lost that the organization is willing or ok to lose
 - Incident Handling
 - Post Mortem
 - Root Cause Analysis